wp-plugins/easy-tickets/readme.txt

 3. Create new page template, namig it `easy-tickets-page.php` and adding the `/* Template Name: Tickets
 */` header, then fill it with loop data as shown in the enclosed `easy-tickets-page-example.php` file.
-Create a Wordpress Page, and set 'Tickets' its template.
+Create a Wordpress Page, and set 'Tickets' as its template.
+4. In your current theme folder create file named `single-ticket.php` and fill it with data like in the enclosed `single-ticket.php` file.
-4. If your theme does not use native comment form, insert in the said created page template the example form from the provided `easy-tickets-form-example.php` file.
+5. If your theme does not use native comment form, insert in the said created templates the example form as described in the enclosed files.

 == Screenshots ==